02 Apr Hot Cross Cinnabuns

 - ¼ tsp salt

 - ½ cup all-purpose flour for kneading on the table

-- 3 Tbsps vegan butter, melted (and cooled to room temp)
+- 3 Tbsps coconut butter, melted (and cooled to room temp)

 - ¼ cup coconut blossom sugar